Sanding belt for Belt Sander - 120 Grit

 Compatible with all belt sanders that require sanding belts 65mm wide and 410mm

 High quality Aluminium Oxide belts for use with wood and metal.

 We recommend that you make sure of the exact size required for the belt sander as per its specifications.
 The belt may slip if it is too long or break if it is too short.
-Short belts cause extreme load on the roller shafts and bearings/bushings, shortening the machine’s lifespan.
+A belt that is too short will cause extreme load on the bearings/bushings, shortening the machine’s lifespan.

 What is grit?

 When talking about sandpaper 'grit' is a reference to the number of abrasive particles per inch of sandpaper.
 The lower the grit the rougher the sandpaper and conversely, the higher the grit number the smoother the sandpaper.

 This make sense if you imagine how small the particles on an 1000-grit sandpaper would need to be to fit into a 1' square (25,4mm square).
 Sandpaper is referred to by the size of its grit (Example 120-grit sandpaper or P120 sandpaper).

 You need to choose the grit size of sandpaper depending on the particular job you are trying to accomplish.
 For heavy sanding and stripping, you need coarse sandpaper measuring 40- to 60-grit; for smoothing surfaces and removing small imperfections, choose 80- to 120-grit sandpaper.
 For finishing surfaces smoothly, use a super fine sandpaper with 360- to 600-grit.
 Many jobs require you to “go through the grits.”
 This means you start the project using lower-grade grit and use finer pieces of sandpaper as you progress.
 Each time you advance to a higher grit sandpaper, you remove the scratches from the previous layer.